gpdowney/lightweightLSAT/pages/resources/scores.md

 But the Tests are inconsistent.
 Some are easier and some are harder.
 So the LSAC uses a very complicated formula to transform Raw Scores into Scaled Scores.

 To convert your Raw Score into a Scaled Score, you must use a score conversion chart specific to that Test.
-Most of the [conversion charts are available here](https://lsac.zendesk.com/hc/en-us/sections/360008008073-PrepTest-Conversion-Charts-).
+Most of the [conversion charts are available here][1].

 ## The Test Serves the Curve

-Every Q is meant to sort Test-Takers along the Curve.
+Every question is meant to sort Test-Takers along the Curve.

-That easy Q might have been designed to separate the 134 scorer from the 135 scorer.
+That easy question might have been designed to separate the 134 scorer from the 135 scorer.
 If that's not you, let it be easy.

-Conversely, that crazy Q might be been designed to distinguish a 180 scorer from a 179 scorer.
+Conversely, that crazy question might be been designed to distinguish a 180 scorer from a 179 scorer.
 If that's not you, you don't need that point.

 ## Easier Tests are Actually Harder